Please find below:

 By law all organisations in the UK are obliged to process your personal data in certain ways and to ensure that you are given an appropriate amount of information about how they use it.
 You also have various rights to seek information from those organisations about how they are using your data, and to prevent them from processing it unlawfully.
 For more information about these rights, please see the ‘Your Rights’ section of this Policy.

-Data we collect from you when you use the Website or contact us
+Data we collect from you when you use the Websites or contact us

 Voluntary Provision of Data

-When you voluntarily supply your personal data to us when you contact us by post, telephone, email or SMS or report a problem with a Website; we may collect, store and use the personal data that you disclose to us.
+When you voluntarily supply your personal data to us when you contact us by post, telephone, email or SMS or report a problem with the Websites; we may collect, store and use the personal data that you disclose to us.

 If you contact us with a view to becoming a contributor to one of our productions, you may voluntarily supply personal data related to your prospective contribution.
 Please note that in this circumstance we shall use the personal data that you provide to us for production purposes only and not for direct marketing purposes.